Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Reinforcement learning

 The DQN is then trained almost in a supervised fashion, where the training data and labels are generated by the DQN itself through interaction with the environment.
 At each update step, a batch $\mathcal{B}$ of previous transitions $(s_t, a_t, r_{t+1}, s_{t+1})$ is chosen from the replay memory.
 To perform a model update, we need to compute $\underset{a}{\max}~Q(s_{t+1}, a)$.
 When we use a target network, this value is not computed by the DQN, but by the target network $\hat{Q}$.
-To make training more efficient, in practice the Q-function approximator is redefined as a function of a state parametrized by $\Vec{\theta}$, $Q_{\Vec{\theta}}(s) = \Vec q$, which returns a vector of Q-values for all possible actions instead of computing each $Q(s, a)$ individually.
-We now want to perform a supervised update of $Q_{\Vec{\theta}}$, where the target value is given by the update rule in \cref{eq:q_update_dqn}.
-To compute the target value for a state $s$ that we have taken action $a$ on in the past, we take a copy of $Q_{\Vec{\theta}}(s)$ which we call $\Vec{q_{\delta}}$, and only the $i$th entry of $\Vec{q_{\delta}}$ is altered where $i$ corresponds to the index of the action $a$, and all other values remain unchanged.
-The estimated maximum Q-value for the following state $s_{t+1}$ is computed by $\hat{Q}_{\Vec{\theta}_{\delta}}$, and the update rule for the $i$-th entry in $\Vec{q_{\delta}}$ takes the following form
+To make training more efficient, in practice the Q-function approximator is redefined as a function of a state parametrized by $\boldsymbol{\theta}$, $Q_{\boldsymbol{\theta}}(s) = \boldsymbol{q}$, which returns a vector of Q-values for all possible actions instead of computing each $Q(s, a)$ individually.
+We now want to perform a supervised update of $Q_{\boldsymbol{\theta}}$, where the label is obtained by applying the update rule in \cref{eq:q_update_dqn} to the DQN's output.
+To compute the label for a state $s$ that we have taken action $a$ on in the past, we take a copy of $Q_{\boldsymbol{\theta}}(s)$ which we call $\boldsymbol{q_{\delta}}$, and only the $i$th entry of $\boldsymbol{q_{\delta}}$ is altered where $i$ corresponds to the index of the action $a$, and all other values remain unchanged.
+The estimated maximum Q-value for the following state $s_{t+1}$ is computed by $\hat{Q}_{\boldsymbol{\theta}_{\delta}}$, and the update rule for the $i$-th entry in $\boldsymbol{q_{\delta}}$ takes the following form

-where $\Vec{\theta}_{\delta}$ is a periodically updated copy of $\Vec{\theta}$.
-The loss function $\mathcal{L}$ is the mean squared error (MSE) between $\Vec{q}$ and $\Vec{q_{\delta}}$ on a batch of sample transitions $\mathcal{B}$,
+where $\boldsymbol{\theta}_{\delta}$ is a periodically updated copy of $\boldsymbol{\theta}$.
+The loss function $\mathcal{L}$ is the mean squared error (MSE) between $\boldsymbol{q}$ and $\boldsymbol{q}_{\delta}$ on a batch of sample transitions $\mathcal{B}$,

-Note that because $\Vec{q_{\delta}}$ is a copy of $\Vec{q}$ where only the $i$-th element is altered via the update rule in \cref{eq:q_update_dqn}, the difference between all other entries in those two vectors is zero.
+Note that because $\boldsymbol{q}_{\delta}$ is a copy of $\boldsymbol{q}$ where only the $i$-th element is altered via the update rule in \cref{eq:q_update_dqn}, the difference between all other entries in those two vectors is zero.
+As Q-values are defined in terms of $(s, a)$-pairs, this approach does not naturally apply to environments with continuous action spaces.
+In this case, the continuous action space has to be binned into a discrete representation.